kmlawson/history-of-history-in-east-asia/seminars.md

 Secondary Sources:

-*The Cambridge History of Ancient China* Ch 8: The Spring and Autumn Period

-Nylan, Michael *The Five "Confucian" Classics* (2001) - Ch 6: The Spring and Autumn Annals
+Nylan, Michael *The Five "Confucian" Classics* (2001) - Ch 6: The Spring and Autumn Annals (~50)

-Lewis, Mark Edward *Writing and Authority in Early China* (1999) - Ch 3: Writing the Past
+Lewis, Mark Edward *Writing and Authority in Early China* (1999) - Ch 3: Writing the Past (~45)

 Review your notes from *Oxford History*:
 Vol 1: Ch 16 Chinese History and Philosophy, Ch 17 Pre-Qin Annals

+Reference: for an overview of the history of this period:

+*The Cambridge History of Ancient China* Ch 8: The Spring and Autumn Period

 ### Elective Reading